 Water dispensers for handwashing

-In former Soviet Union- and their satellite states, many citizens had and have water dispensers in their so-called ‘Dachas’ (Russian: дачи).
-Dachas are typically simple, free-standing houses, either located in city suburbs or in the countryside.
-And most of them have not got running water or electricity.
-But most of them are surrounded by a vegetable garden and got some fruit trees on it.
-There is no real counterpart of such kind of second home in the Western world.
-This concept is still remaining nowadays in all former Soviet influenced states in Europe, including Russia, Belarus, Ukraine, Hungary, ….and so on.
+In the former Soviet Union- and its satellite states, many citizens had and have water dispensers in their so-called ‘Dachas’ (Russian: дачи).
+Dachas are typically simple, free-standing houses located in city suburbs or the countryside.
+And most of them do not have running water or electricity.
+But most of them are surrounded by a vegetable garden and have some fruit trees on it.
+There is no tangible counterpart of such a kind of second home in the Western world.
+This concept remains nowadays in all former Soviet-influenced states in Europe, including Russia, Belarus, Ukraine, Hungary, … and so on.

-Typically, on weekends, the whole family has to drive to the Dacha and is doing gardening chores.
-Most of the available plot is used for planting potatoes, cabbage, beet roots, and many other vegetables; often too much for one family.
+Typically, the whole family has to drive to the Dacha and do gardening chores on weekends.
+Most of the available plot is used for planting potatoes, cabbage, beetroots, and many other vegetables, often too much for one family.
 And life in the Dacha is typically quite basic.
 Electrical power or solar panels are very seldom there.
-Sewage is improvised and running water is seldom available within the house.
-But there are webpages, which offer help to all of these problems.
-And one of these webpages you can find here.
+Sewage is improvised, and running water is rarely available in the house.
+But there are web pages that offer help with all of these problems.
+You can find one of these web pages here.

 Manual water dispensers for handwashing

-For hand washing within a Dacha, an old Soviet design is still én vogue.
-It is a vessel, mounted on the wall which will be filled with water.
-And a valve on a stick protruding below this vessel will be lifted – opening the valve – and water is running out.
-Which will be used for handwashing.
+An old Soviet design is still in vogue for hand washing within a Dacha.
+It is a vessel mounted on the wall that is filled with water.
+A valve on a stick protruding below this vessel is lifted, opening the valve, and water runs out, which is used for handwashing.

-The Soviets of the past used a standardized metal container, which is still used widely today.
-At Central Asian countries, these vessels were often made from brass and are nicely decorated.
-But most of the new handwashing devices nowadays in former Soviet countries are made of plastics.
+The Soviets of the past used a standardized metal container, which is still widely used today.
+In Central Asian countries, these vessels were often made from brass and were nicely decorated.
+But most of the new handwashing devices nowadays in former Soviet countries are made of plastic.

-Advantage of metal containers are longer lifetime and insensibility against UV-rays.
-But the disadvantage of metal containers is, that often the valve seat is not watertight, and these containers are leaking.
-How to use such handwashing basins can be seen at following video.
+The advantages of metal containers are their longer lifetime and resistance to UV rays.
+However, the disadvantage is that often, the valve seat is not watertight, and these containers leak.
+The following video shows how to use such handwashing basins.

 Lessons learned from water dispensers for handwashing in Dachas: